gert-janwille/Eleonora/README.md

   <br/>
   <br/>
   <p>
-    Mrs. Eleonora is an Artificial Intelligence Robot made to recognise, greet and learn people.
+    Mrs. Eleonora is an Artificial Intelligence Assistant Robot made to recognise, greet and learn people.
 She will recognise emotions to be able to interact with the user and give the user support.
 </div>